Fueling the Fighter: A Complete Guide to Boxing Nutrition & Recovery

 Type When to Use Examples

-Static Cool‑down / dedicated mobility session Hamstring hold, chest stretch
+Static Cool-down / mobility block Hamstring hold, hip flexor, chest doorway

 Active Recovery Techniques for Boxers

-Light movement the day after a hard session increases blood flow and clears metabolic waste faster than total rest.
+Light movement the day after a hard session increases blood flow and clears metabolic by-products faster than total rest.

 Best Supplements for Boxers: What Works?